petrosagg/materialize/reclock-blogpost.md

 300
 ```

 This is great!
+What the results above tell us is that at `2pm` our kafka source offset was 150 and
-We have a produced and durably recorded a description of the previously implicit
+that at `3pm` it became 300.
+We have a produced and durably recorded a description of the
-association of the real time with the progression of offsets in a topic.
-What's left to figure out
+previously implicit association of the real time with the progression of offsets in a topic.
+What's
-is how to use this information to transalate event timestamps and progress statements from the
+left to figure out is how to use this information to translate event timestamps and progress
-offset domain to the real time domain.
+statements from the offset domain to the real time domain.

 Here is the rule we'll follow:

 For every association between offset X and time T that we write down.